Ric Flair: Other media

 Flair has made numerous appearances in television shows.
 In 1996, Flair, along with other WCW wrestlers, appeared in an episode of Baywatch as themselves.
 In 2013, Flair made an appearance in Stuff You Should Know, in the episode, "Bacteriopolis", as Dr. Roland Grayson.
 In 2014, Flair voiced himself in the animated series, Uncle Grandpa, in the episode, "History of Wrestling".
 In 2011, Flair voiced himself in the animated series, The Cleveland Show, in the episode, "BFFs".

-Flair released his autobiography, To Be the Man, on July 6, 2004.
+Flair released his autobiography, To Be the Man, on June 29, 2004.
 The title is taken from one of his catchphrases, "To be the man, you gotta beat the man!".

 In 2009, Flair voiced Commander Douglas Hill in the video game Command & Conquer: Red Alert 3 - Uprising.

 It was announced on July 8, 2012, that Flair was to appear at Insane Clown Posse's 13th Annual Gathering of the Juggalos weekend as a main stage host who was in charge of announcing the performers.
-However, his appearance at the event was cut short after his hair was grazed by a water bottle thrown from the crowd before announcing Tech N9ne to enter the main stage.
-Flair at that point left immediately and did not announce Tech N9ne or go back out on the main stage to announce the remaining performers.
+However, his appearance at the event was cut short after his head was barely struck by a water bottle thrown from the crowd before announcing Tech N9ne to enter the main stage.
+Flair at that point left immediately after announcing Tech N9ne and did not go back out on the main stage to announce the remaining performers.
 Flair's final comment before he left the main stage was "Have fun".

 In 2015, Flair made his feature film debut, appearing in Magic Mike XXL.
 From May 2015-April 2016, Flair was host of a podcast titled "WOOOOO!
 Nation".
 The podcast was placed on hiatus after episode 46 which was uploaded on April 1, 2016.
 Flair returned to podcasting on MLW Radio with a new show called The Ric Flair Show in July 2016.
 The final episode of The Ric Flair Show was uploaded on December 16, 2016.
 Flair stated that the reason that he had quit the podcasting business was because he could no longer be objective when it comes to his opinion of what is happening in the WWE.